-We suspect that MCSAC will receive similar kinds of requests from stakeholders.
+We suspect that DOE will receive similar kinds of requests from stakeholders, raising similar issues.
 Of course, public comments, including from regulated entities, should play a role in informing regulatory review.
 But it would waste significant resources if the retrospective review process simply provided another opportunity to rehash prior arguments.
-Therefore, MCSAC and ultimately FMCSA should resist the urge to review rules solely as a result of intensive lobbying by regulated entities.
+Therefore, DOE should resist the urge to review rules solely as a result of intensive lobbying by regulated entities.
 A high volume of repetitive comments resulting from such lobbying should not by itself weigh in favor of conducting a retrospective review.

 Instead, agencies should prioritize rules for reconsideration based on evidence of changed costs or benefits.
 Public comments are most useful to the extent they offer evidence of circumstances that have changed since the rules were originally promulgated.
-The agency must remember that the goal of Executive Order 13,777 is not the elimination of cost-benefit justified rules.
-Moreover, regardless of the goal of the Order, FMCSA cannot abandon its mission of reducing crashes, injuries, and fatalities involving large trucks and buses.
-MCSAC must keep FMCSA's objectives-the goals of Executive Order 13,777 and its mission-in mind as it critically reviews requests from regulated entities.
+The agency must remember that the goal of Executive Order 13,777 is not the elimination of costbenefit justified rules.
+Moreover, regardless of the goal of the Order, DOE cannot abandon its statutory obligations to promote energy conservation.
+DOE must keep its objectives-the goals of Executive Order 13,777 and its statutory obligations-in mind as it critically reviews requests from regulated entities.